san0808/san0808/README.md

 - 🖥 **Backend**: Expressjs, Nodejs, FastAPI, Django
 - 🛠 **Tools & Languages**: Python, JavaScript, Selenium, MongoDB APIs

-- recently ahve been working more on LLMs and diffusion models and exploring in the field of generative AI and NLP
+- recently have been working more on LLMs and diffusion models and exploring in the field of generative AI and NLP

 ## 📚 Hobbies & Interests